lesialin/ImageSignalProcessing_C/readme.md

 # ISP Image Signal Processor in C

-This repo is implementation of ISP in c function, basically it is  re-implemented from [openISP](https://github.com/cruxopen/openISP) in python.
-It currently in very first version, I list some [TODO ](#TODO)list to make pipeline more robust.
+This repo is an implementation of ISP in c function, basically it is re-implemented from [openISP](https://github.com/cruxopen/openISP) in python.
+It's currently in very first version, I list some [TODO ](#TODO)list to make pipeline more robust.

-And you find  something wrong in my implementation, welcome to let me know.
+And if you find  something wrong in my implementation, welcome to let me know.

 ![](image/isp_pipeline.png)